wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-18-take-your-editors-ux-to-the-next-level-part-2.markdown

 **To make it very clear we &ldquo;hacked&rdquo; Drupal's core behavior this way, we need to document it!** I suggest even putting up a little warning message on the permissions page, explaining what you did and why:

-*Note: for readability, here's the message:
-&ldquo;Caution: projectname_custom defines a few custom permissions that expand on the default 'Use the administration pages and help' permission.
-The reason is to give editors access to the administration menu, but not showing them empty entries like Configuration.
-Check projectname_custom_menu_alter() for more information.&rdquo;*

 <pre><code class="language-php">
 function projectname_custom_form_user_admin_permissions_alter() {
   drupal_set_message(t("Caution: projectname_custom defines a few custom permissions that expand on the default 'Use the administration pages and help' permission.
 The reason is to give editors access to the administration menu, but not showing them empty entries like Configuration.
 Check projectname_custom_menu_alter() for more information."), 'warning');
 }
 </code></pre>

+*Note: for readability, here's the message:
+&ldquo;Caution: projectname_custom defines a few custom permissions that expand on the default 'Use the administration pages and help' permission.
+The reason is to give editors access to the administration menu, but not showing them empty entries like Configuration.
+Check projectname_custom_menu_alter() for more information.&rdquo;*

 ## Where To Go From Here

 I could go on and on, but I'm sure you get the idea.
 There are many small aspects that you can improve, and&thinsp;&mdash;&thinsp;I can't stress this enough&thinsp;&mdash;&thinsp;your clients will love you for it.

-Try to think like an editor.
+Try to think like a content editor.
 Try to see what is distracting, what gets in their way.
 Ask them for suggestions.
 Tell them the budget may not allow you to implement all of them, but that you really want to make the experience as seamless and enjoyable as possible.

 What about you?
 Do you have any tips for enhancing the editor experience?
 Put them in the comments.